lwonho92/ML/README.md

 # ML
-This is an android application with gesture detection with machine learning.
+This is an android application that using gesture detection with machine learning.